-Possible cause Action No target sequences available Use appropriate controls Cell or tissue sample not fixed properly Optimize fixing time and fixative or apply a post-fixation step as described in "assay procedure" of the manual of the ZytoLight FISH-Tissue Implementation Kit Heat pretreatment, proteolysis, denaturation, hybridization, or stringency wash temperature incorrect Check temperature of all technical devices used, using a calibrated thermometer Proteolytic pretreatment not carried out properly Optimize pepsin incubation time, increase or decrease if necessary Probe evaporation When using a hybridizer, the use of the wet stripes/water filled tanks is mandatory.
+Possible cause Action No target sequences available Use appropriate controls Specimen has not been properly fixed Optimize fixing time and fixative Heat pretreatment, proteolysis, denaturation, hybridization, or stringency wash temperature not correct Check temperature of all technical devices used, using a calibrated thermometer Proteolytic pretreatment not carried out properly Optimize pepsin incubation time, increase or decrease if necessary Probe evaporation When using a hybridizer, the use of the wet stripes/water filled tanks is mandatory.
 When using a hybridization oven, the use of a humidity chamber is required.
-In addition, the coverslip should be sealed completely, e.g., with Fixogum, to prevent drying-out of the sample during hybridization Too low concentrated stringency wash buffer Check concentration of stringency wash buffer Old dehydration solutions Prepare fresh dehydration solutions Fluorescence microscope adjusted wrongly Adjust correctly Inappropriate filter sets used Use filter sets appropriate for the fluochromes of the probe.
-Triple-bandpass filter sets provide less light compared to single or dualbandpass filter sets.
-Consequently, the signals may appear fainter using these triple-bandpass filter sets Photo-damage of the probes/fluorophores Accomplish hybridization and washing steps in the dark
+In addition, the coverslip should be sealed completely, e.g., with Fixogum, to prevent drying-out of the sample during hybridization.
+Too low concentrated stringency wash buffer Check concentration of stringency wash buffer Old dehydration solutions Prepare fresh dehydration solutions Fluorescence microscope wrongly adjusted Adjust correctly Inappropriate filter sets used Use filter sets appropriate for the fluochromes of the probe.
+Triple-bandpass filter sets provide less light compared to single or dual- bandpass filter sets.
+Consequently, the signals may appear fainter using these triple-bandpass filter sets.
+Photo-damage of the probes/fluorophores Accomplish hybridization and washing steps in the dark